poliambro/cronexpr-translator/README.md

 `cronexpr-translator` gets a cron expression in a string format and returns a string in the following format with the description of every field in the given cron expression.

+** The translator leverages `cronexpr-validator` to validate the given cron expressions.
+1. If an invalid cron expression is provided, the translator will return `CRON EXPRESSION IS NOT VALID` message, but will not raise an error.
+2. If one of the subexpressions is not translated by any reason, the translator will return `COULD NOT TRANSLATE SUBEXPRESSION` in the subexpression description, and will not raise an error.
+3. In summary, any raised errors by the application are not expected, and must be reported as a bug.

 `second -> seconds description` \
 `minute -> minutes description` \
 `hour -> hours description` \